DC23/workflows/_episodes/10-final-notes.md

 questions:
 - "What are some tips and tricks I can use to make this easier?"
 objectives:
-- "Understand how to perform a dry-run of your workflow."
 - "Understand how to configure logging so that each rule generates a separate log."
 - "Understand how to visualise your workflow."
 keypoints:
-- "`snakemake -n` performs a dry-run."
 - "Using log files can make your workflow easier to debug."
 - "Put log files in the same location as the rule outputs."
 - "Token files can be used to take the place of output files if none are created."